 You spend the first half of the day responding, updating, and explaining.

-In a momentum-first setup with a BMS, you see:
+In a momentum-first setup with a Business Momentum System (BMS), you see:

 You still have meetings.
 You still have tools.
 But the center of gravity sits on motion, not on explanation.